telerik/ajax-docs/controls/editor/client-side-programming/overview.md

 </script>
 ````

-You can find more details about the client-side object creation in the more detailed[Getting a Reference to RadEditor]({%slug editor/client-side-programming/getting-a-reference-to-radeditor%}) article
+You can find more details about the client-side object creation in the more detailed [Getting a Reference to RadEditor]({%slug editor/client-side-programming/getting-a-reference-to-radeditor%}) article

 ## Handling Client-side Events